pantareijs/docs/contents/introduction.md

 ## WebComponents

 Pantarei is based on WebComponents.
-It's a thin layer built on top of WebComponents.
-It allows you building new reactive custom elements, extending the HTML.
+WebComponents allows you building new custom elements.

 ### Example